BIDOUNI/TimerSleepBench/README.md

 At the end of the script, you will see the lowest average beyond 5100/5000.

-Script made by @BIDOUNI or @KINGBOUDINI on twitter.
+Script made by @BIDOUNI on Github or @KINGBOUDINI on twitter.

+If there are any problems with the script, open an issue